milkrong/IS2560/README.md

 # Assignment 1
 ----

 Build a personal website page.
+Without any framework or library

 - 5 html file